bencodezen/bencodezen/src/blog/devadvent-2018-retrospective.md

 1. Blog Posts
 1. Live Streaming

-And once I had that initial base of ideas, I just used them as a foundation to catapult into other ones based on whatever my interest was at the time.
+And once I had those initial ideas, I used them as a foundation to catapult into other ones based on whatever my interest was at the time.
 Some ideas that I had sketched out included:

 1. Super Smash Bros. inspired character selection
 1. Harry Potter inspired CodePens